Ying-Lab/SAINT/README.md

  1. This is the first version of SAINT pipeline.

- 2. This An demo of SAINT running is given here.
+ 2. An demo of SAINT running is given here.

 ## Package installation and configuration